 advice if employees don't agree with the working from home policy

-This working from home policy is governed by the laws of England and Wales.
+This working from home policy is governed by the laws of England, Wales and Scotland.